Daisy-Chat/telnyx-sms-app/README.md

 1. Access the app:

 - Navigate to: http://localhost:8400/
-- Login using your username and password from `stack.env`
+- Login using your username and password from `.env`

 ## Telnyx Webhook Configuration